-Summary of Applicable or Relevant and Appropriate Requirements for Round Lake
+Summary of Applicable or Relevant and Appropriate Requirements for Round Lake This page intentionally left blank

-Attachment C: Summary of Applicable or Relevant and Appropriate Requirements for Rou
+Attachment C: Summary of Applicable or Relevant and Appropriate Requirements for Round Lake

-Regulating ARAR Citation Agency Requirement Applicabili Action-Specific ARARs Bald and Golden Eagle Protection Act 16 USC.
+Regulating ARAR Citation Agency Requirement Applicability LIGTUIG Action-Specific ARARs Bald and Golden Eagle Protection Act 16 USC.
 668(a) USFWS Prohibits anyone from taking, possessing, or transporting a bald eagle or golden eagle, or the parts, nests, or eggs of such birds without prior authorization.
 This includes inactive nests as well as active nests.
 Take means to pursue, shoot, shoot at, poison, wound, kill, capture, trap, collect, destroy, molest, or disturb.
 Activities that directly or indirectly lead to take are prohibited without a permit.
 It also provide criminal penalties for the acts against the law.
-Applicable construction disturb eagl Clean Water Act Section 404(b)(1); 40 CFR 230.10 U.S. Army Corps of Engineers Issues permits for discharges of dredged or fill material at specified sites in waters of the United States.
+Applicable since the remedial construction has the potential to disturb eagles at Round Lake.
+Clean Water Act Section 404(b)(1); 40 CFR 230.10 U.S. Army Corps of Engineers Issues permits for discharges of dredged or fill material at specified sites in waters of the United States.
 Section 404(c) prohibits, restricts, denies or withdraws the use of an area for discharge of dredged or fill material in waters of the United States, once it determines the discharge will pose unacceptable adverse impact on the environment.
-Applicable materials in Under the S discharge from Surface water substantive in need to obtate with the adnof the permi MN Water Quality Standards MN Rule 7050.0222 Subparts 4 & 7; Section 401 Certification MPCA Establishes the numerical and narrative water quality standards for protection of aquatic life and recreation designated public uses and benefits.
-Applicable generated fi and returned can also be specific AR MN Wetlands Standards and Mitigation MN Rule 7050.0186 Subpart 1 MPCA Applicable potential to existing cor
+Applicable to placement of fill materials in waters of the U.S. Under the Superfund Program, a discharge from a CERCLA site to surface water must meet the substantive requirements, but does not need to obtain a permit or comply with the administrative requirements of the permitting process.
+MN Water Quality Standards MN Rule 7050.0222 Subparts 4 & 7; Section 401 Certification МРСА Establishes the numerical and narrative water quality standards for protection of aquatic life and recreation designated public uses and benefits.
+Applicable for the water that is generated from sediment dewatering and returned to the lake.
+The Rules can also be classified as chemical- specific ARARs.
+MN Wetlands Standards and Mitigation MN Rule 7050.0186 Subpart 1 MPCA Applicable since activities have the potential to cause degradation of the existing conditions.

-Regulating

-ARAR Citation Agency Requirement Applicabil

-MN Threatened and MN Statute 84.0895, Prohibits anyone from taking, importing, transporting,

-Endangered Species Subpart 1, substantive or selling any portion of an endangered species of wild

-portions only; animal or plant, or selling or possessing with intent to

-MN Rule 6134.0200 sell an article made with any part of the skin, hide, or
+Regulating ARAR Citation Agency Requirement Applicability MN Threatened and MN Statute 84.0895, MDNR Prohibits anyone from taking, importing, transporting, Relevant and appropriate since Endangered Species Subpart 1, substantive or selling any portion of an endangered species of wild threatened or endangered species, or portions only; animal or plant, or selling or possessing with intent to suitable habitat for such, are present MN Rule 6134.0200 sell an article made with any part of the skin, hide, or at the Site.
 Subparts 3(B)(2) and parts of an endangered species of wild animal or plant.
 10(B)(2); Also defines state threatened and endangered species.

-MN Rule 6212.1800

-1 Subpart 1, substantive

-portions only;

-MN Rule 6212.2100,

-substantive portions

-only

-Wetland Designates that before any activity regarding draining,

-Conservation Act remedial act

-WCA jurisd

-ARAR can

-location-spe

-then the wetland must be replaced with one of equal

-public value.
+MN Rule 6212.1800 Subpart 1, substantive portions only; MN Rule 6212.2100, substantive portions only Wetland MN Rule 8420.0105 MN BWSR and Designates that before any activity regarding draining, Relevant and appropriate since Conservation Act Rice Creek filling, or excavating occurs in a wetland an attempt remedial activities may impact a Watershed District must be made to first avoid the impact to the wetland, WCA jurisdictional wetland.
+This and if the impact cannot be avoided, the impact must ARAR can also be classified as a be minimized, and if the impact cannot be minimized location-specific ARAR. then the wetland must be replaced with one of equal public value.